 The Muc-Off Luxury Chamois Cream does all of this and provides deep moisturisation, thanks to the added natural ingredients including added aloe vera, witch hazel, shea butter, and sunflower oil.

-If your beloved cyclist competes, you can rest assured that Muc-Off do not use any ingredients that are prohibited by WADA which means that there are no hidden banned substances that could result in disqualification.
+If your beloved cyclist competes, you can rest assured that Muc-Off does not use any ingredients that are prohibited by WADA which means that there are no hidden banned substances that could result in disqualification.

-Still in the category of protection for the derriere, the Ass Saver is an indispensable bit of kit.
+Still in the category of protection for the derriere, the Ass Saver Regular is an indispensable bit of kit.
 This flappy bit of plastic might not look like much but it might just become your cyclist's new best friend.
 Especially if they don't want to ruin the aesthetic of their beloved steed with a permanent mudguard.

 Weighing in at only 19 grammes, it is easy to keep on-hand for a rainy day.
 When the heavens open, it simply locks into place under the saddle and protects your beloved cyclist's bottom from any mud and dirt splashes whipped up by their rear wheel.